Alluxio/alluxio/docs/en/cloud/AWS-CFT.md

   - **AlluxioJournalSize** determines the EBS volume size, in GB, where Alluxio's embedded journal will write to.
   Each Alluxio master mounts a EBS volume dedicated for logging all metadata changes to achieve fault tolerance.
   The journal size should be proportional to the estimated magnitude of Alluxio metadata operations.
-  - **AlluxioWorkerMemPercent** is the percentage of the instance's total memory to allocate for the Alluxio worker process.
+  - **AlluxioWorkerMemPercent** is the percentage of the instance's total memory to allocate for the Alluxio worker to store cached data.
 By default this is set to 70%.
   This space is used for caching remote data in order to drastically increase overall I/O throughput.
   - **AlluxioWorkerSSDSize** determines the SSD volume size, in GB, to attach to each worker instance.
   An EBS volume is attached for workers to attach remote data if the value is non-zero.
   A SSD drive is a simple scalable alternative to instance memory to help increase the Alluxio worker's caching capacity.
   - **AlluxioMetadataBackupDirectory** determines the path to backup Alluxio's journal contents.
   This path is relative to Alluxio's root mount point.
-  Backup files can be use to relaunch an Alluxio cluster
+  Backup files can be use to relaunch an Alluxio cluster.
+  If set to an empty string, the backup operation will be disabled.
   - **AlluxioMetadataBackupTime** is the time to schedule the daily backup operation.
-  If set to an empty string, the backup operation will be disabled.
   - **AlluxioMetadataRestoreUri** can be set to launch an Alluxio cluster whose state is restored from the backup file at the given URI.